osmcode/osmium-tool/man/osmium-check-refs.md

 :   Show usage help.

 -i, --show-ids
-:   Print all missing IDs to stdout.
+:   Print all missing IDs to *stdout*.
 If you don't give this option, only a
     summary is shown.

 -r, --check-relations